Matias Defensor Jr.

-Matias Villarico Defensor Jr. (born September 23, 1943) is a Filipino politician.
-A member of Lakas CMD, he represented the 3rd District of Quezon City in the House of Representatives of the Philippines for two terms from 2004 to 2010.
-He failed to win a third term as 2010 Elections, losing to Jorge Banal.
+Matias "Mat" Villarico Defensor Jr. (born September 23, 1943) is a Filipino lawyer, politician, and former newspaper columnist.

+A graduate of the University of the Philippines College of Law, Defensor was a prominent lawyer during the administration of President Ferdinand Marcos, writing a column for the newspaper Business Day and serving as spokesman of the Marcos-Tolentino Movement that supported Marcos' presidential campaign in the 1986 snap election.
+After Marcos' ouster in the People Power Revolution in 1986, Defensor became the spokesman of politician Ramon Mitra Jr..
+In 2004, he began representing the 3rd district of Quezon City under Lakas–CMD at the House of Representatives, serving for two terms from 2004 to 2010.
+He failed to win a third term in 2010 elections, losing to Jorge Banal.
 He ran again for the same position in the 2013 elections but lost.

 He is married to Florence Defensor.
 He is the father of Mike Defensor and Ma.
 Theresa Defensor, both former congressmen of the same district he represented.
-Mike represented the district for two terms (1995-1998 and 1998-2001) while Ma.
-Theresa for one term (2001-2004).
+Mike represented the district for two terms (1995–1998 and 1998–2001) while Ma.
+Theresa for one term (2001–2004).
+His father, Matias Defensor Sr. served as vice mayor of Quezon City from 1946 to 1947.

-He graduated from University of the Philippines College of Law.